Aliases for CAMKK2 Gene

 GeneCards Summary for CAMKK2 Gene

-CAMKK2 (Calcium/Calmodulin-Dependent Protein Kinase Kinase 2, Beta) is a Protein Coding gene.
-Among its related pathways are CREB Pathway and Glucose / Energy Metabolism.
+CAMKK2 (Calcium/Calmodulin-Dependent Protein Kinase Kinase 2) is a Protein Coding gene.
+Among its related pathways are AMPK signaling pathway and Adipocytokine signaling pathway.
 GO annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is STK11.

 UniProtKB/Swiss-Prot for CAMKK2 Gene